sandrokeil/BlockchainWalletApi/README.md

  * `sake_bwa.service.hydrator`: a \Zend\Stdlib\Hydrator\ClassMethods instance with strategies and filters for requests/responses

 ## Registered view helper
+To use this view helper you must add `zendframework/zend-view` to your composer dependencies.

  * `satoshi`: a \Zend\View\Helper\AbstractHelper instance which converts satoshi to other unit e.g. bitcoin